featuremine/tutorials/README.md

 ### Run grafana docker container

-docker run -d --name=grafana -p 3000:3000 grafana/grafana
+docker run --add-host host.docker.internal:host-gateway -d --name=grafana -p 3000:3000 grafana/grafana

 ##### Config with UI

 Open http://localhost:3000 on a browser.
 Use `admin` for username and password.
 Then select skip if you are still seeing login message.
 Click on `Add your first data source`.
 Select `PostgreSQL` as the data source.
-Set `Host` to your host machine's ip and port `5432`.
+Set `Host` to `host.docker.internal:5432`.
 Set `Database` field to the same name as the `POSTGRES_USER` (`myusername` in the example) and use username and password as you did when running the tutorial1 image (`myusername` and `mypassword` in the example).
 Set `TLS/SSL Mode` to disable.
 In the sidebar menu on the left, select `Dashboard/import` and upload a dashboard configuration file `dashboard_cfg.json` found in the repo.

 # Tutorial 2